MycilaDimmer

 Advantages:

-- β Better Resolution: Twice as many control slots compared to full-period burst fire
+- ✅ Better Resolution: Twice as many control slots compared to full-period cycle stealing

-- β Faster Response: 2x quicker than full-period burst fire
+- ✅ Faster Response: 2x quicker than full-period cycle stealing

 Limitations:

-- β All Full-Period Limitations: Still suffers from flickering, heat, and inaccuracy
+- ❌ All Full-Period Limitations: Still suffers from flickering, heat, and inaccuracy but to a lesser extent

-- β DC Component - FORBIDDEN: Critical regulatory violation
+- ❌ DC Component: Critical regulatory violation in some countries

-- Creates dangerous DC components on AC grid (current asymmetry drawn only one side of the waveform for a short time)
+- Can create dangerous DC components on AC grid (current asymmetry drawn only one side of the waveform for a short time)

-- Unbalances grid network by drawing current asymmetrically
+- Can unbalance grid network by drawing current asymmetrically if not properly balanced

-How it works: Probabilistic full-wave switching at each zero-cross.
+How it works: Probabilistic switching at each zero-cross.
 At each AC cycle, generates a random number (0-100) and compares it to the desired power level percentage.
-If the random number is lower, the full wave is allowed through; otherwise, itβs blocked.
+If the random number is lower, the full wave is allowed through; otherwise, it’s blocked.

 Advantages:

-- β No Harmonics: Preserves complete sine waves like traditional burst fire
+- ✅ No Harmonics: Preserves complete sine waves like traditional cycle stealing

 Limitations: